-Mode of Outreach Target of Outreach Summary of Attendance Comments Email distribution list Posting with city clerks Posting on website Constant contact Public announcement published in Press Telegram.
-SELACO WDB Newsletter SELACO WDB Board SELACO WDB Policy Board (Local Elected Officials) SELACO SMT Partners Employers City managers Chamber of Commerce Community Based Organizations Stakeholder Forum 12/17/2020: 32 Stakeholder Forum 1/21/2021: 29 Stakeholder Forum 2/2/2021: 32 WDB Board of Directors Meeting 3/25/2021 WDB Policy Board (Local Elected Officials) Meeting 4/20/2021 SELACO held 3 stakeholder forums inviting members of the public to comment on and provide input on key topics of SELACO's local plan.
+Mode of Outreach - Target of Outreach Summary of Attendance Comments • • • • Email distribution list Posting with city clerks Posting on website Constant contact Public announcement published in Press Telegram.
+SELACO WDB Newsletter • Policy Board (Local Elected Officials) SELACO SMT Partners Employers City managers 2.
+4. 5.
+Stakeholder Forum 12/17/2020: 32 Stakeholder Forum 1/21/2021: 29 Stakeholder Forum 2/2/2021: 32 WDB Board of Directors Meeting 3/25/2021: WDB Policy Board (Local Elected Officials) Meeting 4/20/2021 SELACO held 3 stakeholder forums inviting members of the public to comment on and provide input on key topics of SELACO's local plan.
 SELACO WDB published a public announcement in the Press Telegram and on the website.
-The announcement was also sent to key stakeholders
+The announcement was also sent to key stakeholders via email.

-Mode of Outreach Target of Outreach Summary of Attendance Comments via email.
 SELACO's Board of Directors and Policy Board (Local Elected Officials) were informed of SELACO's Local and Regional Plans at their regular scheduled meetings and the public comment period during which they are encouraged to review and provide comments on both plans.
 Links to recording of stakeholder forums and meetings are available upon request.
 Lists of all that were invited to the forums and meetings are available as well as rosters of those that attended.
 Copies of SELACO's Local Plan and the Regional Plan were made available to members of the public through a link to the documents shared via email and published public announcement.